bobs24/Pintu-Public-Repo/README.md

 ### Step 2: Load the CSV Data

-Now that the raw tables exist, we can load the CSVs into them.
+Now that the raw tables exist, I can load the CSVs into them.
 The fastest way in PostgreSQL is to use the `COPY` command.

 You can run these commands in your SQL tool (like DBeaver or psql).
-Just make sure the file paths match your local setup — these examples assume Windows paths.
+Just make sure the file paths match your local setup, these examples assume Windows paths.

 ```sql
 copy raw_users